 How are the Little Free Pantries Constructed?

-The inside is unstained.
 The door has a plexiglass window, two self-closing hinges and a magnetic catch to keep the door closed.
 There is a small pull knob to open the door.
 It is supported on a cedar 4” x 4” post with a cedar 2” x 4” attached to the base.
 The post is buried two feet in the ground and is assembled with brass screws and wood glue.